azavea/raster-vision-examples/README.md

 This will pull down the latest `raster-vision` docker and add some of this repo's code to it.

-__Note__: Pre-release, you'll need to build Raster Vision locally for this build step to work.
+__Note__: Pre-release, you'll need to build Raster Vision locally for this build step to work. (ie. run `./scripts/update` in `raster-vision`)

 ### Running the console

-Whenever the instructions say to "run the console", it meants to spin up an image and drop into a bash shell by doing this:
+Whenever the instructions say to "run the console", it means to spin up an image and drop into a bash shell by doing this:

 ```shell
 > scripts/console